dbactual/thomaspaine-www/content/works/to-the-people.md

    opinion, and still am, that the whole matter is more personal than political.
 The people had an undoubted right to choose whom they pleased, and those whom they chose had a delegated power to form a constitution.
-We must begin somewhere, otherwise we shall never be right.
+We *must* begin somewhere, otherwise we shall never be right.
 If we reject and break through every thing merely because it don't, in some points, please us, and that only upon speculation, what right have we to suppose that others will afterwards submit to what don't please them.
 The very example is more dangerous than any evil it is intended to cure.
-It is cutting the bonds of all society in sunder, and sacrificing every kind of faith and obligation to pride, passion, prejudice band party.
+It is cutting the bonds of all society in sunder, and sacrificing every kind of faith and obligation to pride, passion, prejudice and party.
 It will be much easier to overturn a second constitution than the first, because the precedent will be before us.
 The fall of the third will be easier still, and so on, till all kind of security and dependence be obliterated from among us.
 It